 Types of accommodation in New Orleans

-Anyone considering a move to New Orleans will be sure to find a rich variety of property options in the city.
+Anyone considering a move to New Orleans will be sure to find a wide variety of property options in the city.
 Architectural styles here are beautiful and unique, and properties are full of character.
 Here are a few of the most common types of property found in New Orleans.

 Apartments and condos

-Apartments and condos are self-contained units within a larger building or complex and can be found scattered around various parts of New Orleans.
-These tend to be pretty modern with all essential facilities available.
 Living in an apartment or condo is a great option for new arrivals as there is a sense of communal living.
-Residents share various amenities including communal fitness centres, swimming pools, gyms, gardens and laundry facilities.
+Residents share various amenities, including communal fitness centres, swimming pools, gyms, gardens and laundry facilities.

 Townhouses

 Townhouses are two- to four-storey buildings which tend to feature arched openings and iron balconies.
 They have steep side-gabled roofs made of brick or stucco.
-In New Orleans, townhouses are either built in the standard American style or a Creole style which can be found mainly in the French Quarter.
+In New Orleans, townhouses are either built in the standard American style or a Creole style, which can be found mainly in the French Quarter.

 Creole cottages

 These humble single-storey, ground-level properties with steeply pitched roofs and stucco or wood exteriors tend to be unique to the French Quarter of New Orleans.
-These properties are perfect for young couples looking to get their foot on the property ladder as well as small families.
+These properties are perfect for young couples looking to get their foot on the property ladder, as well as small families.

 Shotgun houses

 Shotgun-style houses are those most commonly seen all over New Orleans.
-They are usually one-storey properties but many have a second floor at the rear of the building.
-Shotgun houses are very narrow structures built on brick piers with the distinctive front porches covered by a roof that is supported by Victorian-era columns.
+They are usually one-storey properties, but many have a second floor at the rear of the building.
+Shotgun houses are very narrow structures built on brick piers with distinctive front porches covered by a roof that is supported by Victorian-era columns.

 Finding accommodation in New Orleans

 Generally, the best place to begin the search for a new home in New Orleans will be online.
-Consulting reputable property portals is a great way for prospective residents to get a feel for the different types of property available in each neighbourhood, and how much to budget.
+Consulting reputable property portals is a great way for prospective residents to get a feel for the different types of property available in each neighbourhood and how much to budget.

 Real estate agents with knowledge of New Orleans are often another fantastic source and can assist new arrivals in familiarising themselves with different parts of the city.